 A Fire Science degree is designed to prepare graduates for careers in the area of fire protection, prevention, investigation, education, fire equipment service/supply and emergency planning.

 Why Bay College?

-Bay College does not offer a Fire Science degree, but does offer an Associate of Arts in Criminal Justice which is a field closely related to entry-level positions in government agencies like fire departments and public safety departments (which include both law enforcement and fire fighting).
+The Fire Science program at Bay College does not offer a Fire Science degree, but does offer an Associate of Arts in Criminal Justice which is a field closely related to entry-level positions in government agencies like fire departments and public safety departments (which include both law enforcement and fire fighting).
 Some students who choose to go on to a four year program will use Criminal Justice as their minor when obtaining a four-year degree in Fire Science.
 In addition, Bay College also offers a Paramedic Program which also closely related to firefighting as many governmental agencies combine medical and fire services.
 In addition, Bay does offer the course FRST-100 Wildland & Rural Fire Control which acquaints the student with wildland & rural fire control problems and methods.
 Wildland fire behavior and basic firefighter training are covered.

 |Certificate/Degree||Completion Credits||Contact Hours|

 Students interested in a fire science program can find a Bachelor of Science degree at many four year institutions.
 Fire Science bachelor's degrees are ideal for students who are interested in entering the governmental/public sector, as well as for professionals already working in the field.

 Students who receive their Bachelor of Science degree in Fire Science may find opportunities in the following careers: